top of page

 Procedures

-HMRC suddenly noticed this regime was not burdened down by masses of paperwork, so after 48 working parties, and sham consultations, they have introduced FORMS, and what do they mean....bureaucracy, so job done.
+HMRC suddenly noticed this regime was not burdened down by masses of paperwork, so after 49 working parties, and sham consultations, they have introduced FORMS, and what do they mean....bureaucracy, so job done.

 Example 1 — when to submit for a 12-month period of account (one accounting period)

-If the period of account in which you incur R&D costs runs from 1 January 2024 to 31 December 2024:
+If the period of account in which you incur R&D costs runs from 1 January 2024 to 31 December 2024 (your y/e = 31 Dec) then submit the claim notification form between 1 January 2024 and 30 June 2025.

-• submit the claim notification form between 1 January 2024 and 30 June 2025.
-This is ONLY 6 months after the year end, so you can't do it with the CT Return etc.
+Note the last date is ONLY 6 months after the year end, so you can't do it with the CT Return etc.

 And then, also by the same date, there is another form you have to file with virtually the same info on.
-Why require one form when two make it harder .....?
+Why require one form when two will make it harder .....?

 Notes by abell limited ©